WHAT IS THUNDER ?

 Astraphobia, also known as astrapophobia, is the fear of both thunder and lightning.

 The nearer you are to a thunderstorm, the shorter the time between lightning and thunder.

 The speed of sound is around 1,230 km (767 miles) per hour.

 The speed of light is around 1080000000 km (669600000 miles) per hour.

 The noise that thunder makes will depend on the strength of the lightning, plus, the distance between the Earth’s surface and where the lightning takes place in the atmosphere.

 At any giving time, around 18,000 thunderstorms are taking place on Earth somewhere.

-Tororo, in Uganda, is said to be the most thundery place on Earth, because on average every year, it thunders 250 times.
+A town in Uganda called Tororo is said to be the most thundery place on Earth, because on average every year it thunders 250 times.